5 Tricks To Style A Bar Cart-bar cart

 Every masculine space needs a touch of the organic to soften the hard lines of glass and metal.
 You don’t need a massive bouquet; in fact, a single branch often looks more sophisticated.

-Masculine Greenery Options:
+Masculine Greenery Guide

 Interior Designer Quote: “A bar cart without a living element is just a shelf.
 You need that pop of organic life to bridge the gap between furniture and decor.” — Bobby Berk, Queer Eye.